jsunn-y/ALDE/README.md

 | mcdrouput | 0 | test time dropout rate, not currently supported  |
 | train_iter | 300 | number of iterations for training, which affects the training of all models except 'BOOSTING_ENSEMBLE'  |
 | verbose | 2 | how much to report to the terminal  |

+## Analysis
+Examples for visualization of the results can be found in